IceHe/lib/mac/initialize.md

 brew link --overwrite graphviz
 ```

-_This could fix issues if you have installed GraphViz as .dmg package._
+**NOTE** : This could fix issues if you have installed GraphViz as `.dmg` package.

-_By default, the dot executable is expected :_
+By default, the dot executable is expected :

-- _Firstly in : `/usr/local/bin/dot`_
+- Firstly in : `/usr/local/bin/dot`
-- _Then in : `/usr/bin/dot`_
+- Then in : `/usr/bin/dot`

-_You can also specify the environment variable `GRAPHVIZ_DOT` to set the exact location of your GraphViz executable._
+You can also specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable.

 ## Java Development